The Restaurant Capital Lifecycle | Liberty Capital Group

 The single most common reason a restaurant never reaches its first anniversary isn't bad food, bad location, or bad marketing.
 It's launching undercapitalized and running out of cash before the concept has a chance to find its audience.
 Most first-time owners underestimate startup costs by 30–50% and bring zero operating reserve to the table.

-The pre-opening capital stack has four layers that most first-timers conflate into one lump sum.
-They are not the same, and they don't come from the same sources:
+The pre-opening capital stack has four layers most first-timers conflate into one lump sum:

-2. Equipment: Commercial refrigeration, cooking equipment, POS systems, smallwares, furniture.
-This is where equipment leasing changes the game.
-Instead of spending $120,000 cash on equipment, an equipment lease spreads that over 48–60 months at manageable monthly payments, preserving your working capital for the harder-to-finance operational period.
+2. Equipment: Instead of spending $120,000 cash on kitchen equipment, an equipment lease spreads that over 48–60 months, preserving your working capital for the harder-to-finance operational period.

-3. Pre-Opening Operating Expenses: Staff training, initial food inventory, marketing, uniforms, permits, pre-opening labor.
-Budget 60–90 days of operating costs before you serve your first customer.
+3. Pre-Opening Ops: Staff training, initial food inventory, marketing, permits.
+Budget 60–90 days of operating costs before serving your first customer.

-4. Working Capital Reserve: The money you will burn through in months 2–12 while you're below break-even.
-This is the most underfunded bucket in every restaurant startup and the direct cause of most first-year failures.
+4. Working Capital Reserve: The money you burn through in months 2–12 while below break-even.
 Minimum: 6 months of projected fixed costs held in reserve before you open.

-The best capital structure at startup: personal equity + SBA 7(a) or SBA 504 for the build and real property, equipment leasing for the kitchen, and a business line of credit for working capital.
-If the SBA route isn't accessible (under 2 years in business, no collateral), a combination of personal funds, equipment leasing, and a term loan from an alternative lender is the practical path.
+Best startup capital structure: personal equity + SBA 7(a) or 504 for build and real property, equipment leasing for the kitchen, and a business line of credit for working capital.

 2STAGE